Brazil 6 4 Germany | 0 ties

 Choose Brazil

-Choose Brazil if you're an adventurous traveler seeking vibrant culture and breathtaking natural wonders on a flexible budget of $50-100 daily.
+Choose Brazil if you're an adventurous traveler seeking culture and striking natural wonders on a flexible budget of $50-100 daily.
 Immerse yourself in the energy of Rio's Carnaval, explore the Amazon rainforest, or relax on Bahia's pristine beaches, embracing spontaneity and sensory overload.

 Choose Germany

 Opt for Germany if you value meticulous planning, robust infrastructure, and a rich historical journey, budgeting $70-120 daily.
-Explore medieval castles like Neuschwanstein, delve into Berlin's profound history and art scene, or enjoy an authentic Hofbräuhaus experience, all with the comfort of predictable, efficient travel.
+Explore medieval castles like Neuschwanstein, explore Berlin's profound history and art scene, or enjoy an authentic Hofbräuhaus experience, all with the comfort of predictable, efficient travel.

 📊 Visual Scorecard